 - WARM: This state generally represents the state of data files that are processed less frequently than those in the Hot state but more frequently than those in the Cold state.
 In this state, some block replicas are stored in DISK, remaining are stored in ARCHIVE.

-- COLD: This state generally represents the state of data files that needs to be available for limited compute.
-Bedrock moves the unused data or the data that must be archived to the Cold storage.
+- COLD: This state generally represents the state of data files that need to be available for limited compute.
+The data lake management platform moves the unused data or the data that must be archived to the Cold storage.

 - ALL_SSD: This state is generally used to have faster access to data being used for computation.
 This state is generally used only if you have SSD storage type.
 In this state, all block replicas are stored in SSD.

 - ONE_SSD: This state is generally used to have faster access to data being used for computation.
 This state is generally used only if you have SSD storage type.
 In this state, one replica is stored in SSD, remaining are stored in DISK.